vporton/xml-boiler/README.md

 **[Program homepage](https://mathematics21.org/xml-boiler-software-automatic-transformation-of-xml-namespaces/)**

-There is an ongoing [rewrite of this for hifg performance](https://github.com/vporton/xml-boiler/).
+There is an ongoing [rewrite of this for high performance](https://github.com/vporton/xml-boiler/).

 Automatically transform between XML namespaces.